arunpeteratg/github-slideshow/_posts/0000-01-02-arunpeteratg.md

 layout: slide
 title: "Welcome to arunpeter slide"
 ---
-This is my awesome new slide
+This is my awesome new slide - more awesome
 Use the left arrow to go back!